 15 common technical questions for programmers who work with Java

 - Question: Can you define an Iterator?

-Answer: Several from the collection classes provide traversal of their contents using a java.util.Iterator interface.
+Answer: Some collection classes provide traversal of their contents using a java.util.Iterator interface.
 This particular interface enables you to walk-through a collection of objects, operating on every object in turn.
 Keep in mind whenever using Iterators that these include a snapshot of the collection at the moment the Iterator has been obtained.
 That’s why typically it isn’t recommended to modify the particular collection itself while traversing an Iterator.

 - Question: Can you identify the 1st argument of the String array in main method?

 Answer: The String array is actually empty.
 It doesn’t have any kind of element.
 It is different for example in comparison to C/C++, where the first element will be the program name by default.